Last Updated on 05.12.2022

 Step 5: Finish

-When the oils have hardened and the containers are no more warm, trim the wick.
-Use a pair of scissors to trim the wick flush to the top of the container.
+When the oils have hardened, and the containers are no warmer, trim the wick.
+Use a pair of scissors to cut the wick flush to the top of the container.

 Use a dry, clean cloth to wipe the lids and tins clean.
 Then you can fit the pieces together.
 It can be decorated with a ribbon, or you can go all out and make labels.